brightbox/docs.brightbox.com/content/docs/reference/orbit/index.md

 ### Billing

 Orbit is charged per gigabyte of storage used per month, and per gigabyte of data transferred out to the Internet.
 Incoming data and incoming or outgoing data from/to Brightbox Cloud servers is free

-### Status

-Orbit is currently in beta and usage is not charged.